rabestro/jetbrains-academy-flashcards/README.md

 ## This project is a part of the following track
 Java Developer

+## Stage 1/7: Stage one, card one

+You may already know that a **flashcard** is a piece of paper that contains a **term** on one side and a related text you want to remember on another one.
+Flashcards are often used to learn a foreign language, so let's say this text is just a **definition** of the term.

+We offer you to create an application that emulates a set of flashcards on a screen.
+While developing this application, you not only learn programming, but also save paper!

+As a start, implement a program that outputs a single term and its definition.
+You can print a term and a definition you like in this stage.
+How to submit?

+This stage is auto-graded.
+The grader will check that:

+ -   you output 4 lines,
+ -   the first line is `Card:`,
+ -   the third line is `Definition:`.

+## Stage 2/7: What’s on the card?

+We cannot play Flashcards with only one card, right?
+Let's make our program dynamic!
+Implement a custom card creation mechanism.
+Read a term and a definition from the console and create a card.

+After that, a user inputs a line as an **answer** (a definition of the card).
+Compare the user's answer to the correct definition and print the verdict.
+How to submit?

+This stage is auto-graded.
+The grader will input 3 lines (term, definition, answer) and check that your output contains a word:

+ -   **wrong** if the answer isn't equal to the definition,
+ -   **right** if the answer is equal to the definition.

+Again, here are some examples to clarify the stage.

 ## Stage 3/7: Make it your own

 Your program is able to play using one card.
 Let's make our game serious and implement a set of cards now!